 Educational Consultant Career Paths and Specializations

 To become an educational consultant, an individual needs the right education, experience, and certification.
-After that, they’ll need to decide which professional career path to take.
-This path can range from working at a college to working independently.
+After that, they’ll need to decide which professional career path to take and whether they want to pursue any specializations.
+The options range from working at schools or institutions to working independently.

-After completing the required education and gaining some relevant work experience, educational consultants can begin their careers in a variety of settings.
-They can work independently or with colleges or universities.
-While these settings differ, the educational consultant’s roles and responsibilities remain the same.
+After completing the required education and gaining some relevant work experience, educational consultants are ready to begin their careers.
+Settings vary.
+They can seek to work independently or with a college or university.
+While these settings differ, the educational consultant’s tasks and responsibilities remain the same.

 Independent Educational Consultant

 If educational consultants choose to work independently, they must be certified to prove their competency and value.
-Independent educational consultants focus on college admissions and helping students prepare for the transition to college.
-They usually work under IECA and are HECA members.
+Independent educational consultants usually work with individual clients on college admissions, or they may advise special education students or student athletes.
+They usually work under the Independent Educational Consultant Association (IECA) and are HECA members.

-Students have different goals—from studying to become concert musicians to participating in college athletics.
-Educational consultants who specialize in particular study areas can offer targeted support and insight to students with specific academic goals.
-According to IvyWise, educational consulting specialties include the following:
+Educational consultants who specialize in particular areas can offer targeted support and insight to students and institutions.
+Educational consulting specialties include the following:

 - Financial aid consultation

-Educational consultants earned a median annual wage of $57,040 as of May 2019, according to the BLS.
-Those in the lowest 10th percentile earned less than $34,380, and those in the top 10th percentile earned more than $96,090, depending on the experience level and the type of organization they worked for.
-This field is expected to grow by 8 percent from 2019 to 2029—a rate that’s much faster than other occupations.
+Educational consultants had a median annual wage of $63,214 as of May 2022, according to Payscale.
+Those in the lowest 10th percentile earned less than $44,000, and those in the top 10th percentile earned more than $89,000.
+These figures can vary depending on the experience level and the type of organization you work for, among other factors.